ruhnzz/Javascript_fundamentals/README.md

 name = "Guest";
 }

+example :

+In JavaScript, the || (OR) operator does not return a boolean.
+It returns one of the actual values.

+How || works:

+It returns:

+The first truthy value it finds

+If none are truthy, it returns the last value

+Example:

+let name = userName || "Guest";

+Case 1: userName = "Rohan"

+"userName" is truthy
+So expression becomes:

+"Rohan" || "Guest"

+Since first value is truthy, it returns "Rohan"

+name = "Rohan"

+Case 2: userName = ""

+Empty string is falsy.

+"" || "Guest"

+Since first value is falsy, it moves to second value.

 * 4. Conditional (Ternary) as Control Flow

 let result = age >= 18 ?
 "Adult" : "Minor";